Makerville/knit/Readme.md

 Hardware
 ---

 Knit is open source hardware.
-There are a few definitions of it, but what it means to us is that everything that one would need to make Knit is made available to anyone under a permissive license.
+There are a few definitions of OSHW, but what it means to us is that everything that one would need to make Knit is made available to everyone under a permissive license.

 Knit is licensed under the MIT License.
 You can find text of the license [here](https://github.com/Makerville/knit/blob/master/LICENSE).
 All the files can be found on our [GitHub](http://github.com/makerville/knit/blob/master/hardware).